Collaborative “Divorce” for Unmarried Couples

 If you are not married, you cannot get divorced.
 The divorce process provides couples with a set of legal guidelines for determining how their assets will be divided.
 Some decisions are out of the couple’s hands, such as their timesharing agreement for their children.
 But because unmarried couples may not go through the formal divorce process to end their relationships, a collaborative process may be the perfect method to resolve the issues involved in concluding your relationship.
 You can address all of the issues you want addressed but which a Court cannot under the law in Florida at present.

 Collaborative divorce is a form of alternative dispute resolution that many couples choose instead of going to court to complete their divorces or to end their relationship as unmarried couples.
 With collaborative divorce, the partners have a greater degree of control over how their assets are divided.
-Each partner retains his or her own attorney to complete the process.
+Each partner retains his or her own lawyer to complete the process.
 Rather than having a mediator guide their discussions or a court making determinations, couples who complete collaborative divorces discuss their settlement terms to reach agreements with the assistance of a mental health and a financial neutral.
 In most cases, this translates to higher levels of satisfaction and better relationships between former partners in the years that follow.
 Although you are not ending a marriage, it is even more important to work with a lawyer to ensure that your rights are protected while your property is divided.

 The Court will Still be Involved in your “Divorce”